Batman conversations

 The federal electorate of Batman was created in 1906, replacing the Division of Northern Melbourne.
 Batman was located in Melbourne’s northern suburbs and stretched through three local government areas: Yarra, Darebin and Whittlesea (Yarra and Darebin made up the majority of the division).

 It took in Alphington, Clifton Hill, Fairfield, Kingsbury, Northcote, Preston, Reservoir and Thornbury, and parts of Bundoora, Coburg North, Macleod and Thomastown.
-It covered an area of approximately 66 square kilometres from Thomastown and Bundoora in the north to Clifton Hill in the south, with Merri Creek providing the vast majority of the western boundary, and the eastern boundary provided by Darebin Creek, parts of Macleod and Plenty Road in Bundoora.
+It covered an area of approximately 66 square kms from Thomastown and Bundoora in the north to Clifton Hill in the south, with Merri Creek providing the vast majority of the western boundary, and the eastern boundary provided by Darebin Creek, parts of Macleod and Plenty Road in Bundoora.

 Of the 37 federal electoral divisions in Victoria, nine are named in Aboriginal languages: Ballarat, Corangamite, Corio, Indi, Jaga Jaga, Kooyong, Mallee, Maribyrnong, and Wannon.